Danielhongjin/Patapon3Automation/README.md

 ## Examples
 If you wanted to add a new action, like going to another mission, you would need to define the flow to get to that mission.
 In this case, the implementation flow would be:

-1. Create an action in models.types.java to be used by each ScriptBase's action store.
+1. Create an action in types/Action.java to be used by each ScriptBase's action store.

 2. Define the logic in each ScreenHandler you think will need to know how to get there. e.g. HideoutScreenHandler -> MissionSelectScreenHandler.
 The rest should take care of itself.